-Other expenses will be considered if they are necessary and related to attendance at medical school, BUT you should not incur expenses that exceed the standard budget unless: a) you can cover them with assistance from family or friends, or b) if you will need financial aid to cover them, you have first cleared the expenditure(s) with your Financial Aid Officer.
+Other expenses will be considered if they are necessary and related to attendance at dental school, BUT you should not incur expenses that exceed the standard budget unless: a) you can cover them with assistance from family or friends, or b) if you will need financial aid to cover them, you have first cleared the expenditure(s) with your Financial Aid Officer.
 Be prepared with itemized documentation of any additional expenses.
 If you do not get Columbia owned housing, we may be able to approve broker's fees and higher rent, BUT only to a predetermined maximum.
 Potentially refundable deposits cannot be covered.

-In most cases you will have to pay for additional expenses by accessing higher cost alternative loans, so it is to your advantage to "think frugally".
+In most cases you will have to pay for additional expenses by accessing higher cost external loans, so it is to your advantage to "think frugally".

-HE FINANCIAL AID PACKAGE AND AWARDING POLICIES - Once your demonstrated financial need is ascertained, a Financial Aid Officer will construct a "package," or list of funds you can use to supplement the calculated family contribution in order to pay for medical school.
+HE FINANCIAL AID PACKAGE AND AWARDING POLICIES - Once your demonstrated financial need is ascertained, a Financial Aid Officer will construct a "package," or list of funds you can use to supplement the family contribution in order to pay for dental school.
+The relative amount of each component is determined by the availability of funds and eligible guidelines for each source.